 Both parties agree that at no time were wages discussed.
 The agreement regarding any revenue generated that it was to be split after the costs were covered.
-Mr. Julio simply wanted his seed money to start the operation back, and then any funds left were for and to keep.
+The claimant states Mr. Julio said "trust me, the money is going to be rolling in" and they would be "handsomely rewarded."
+Mr. Julio simply wanted his seed money to start the operation back, and then any funds left were for the claimant and to keep.
 The lease agreement provided no rent was due for the first two months of operation.
 The claimants maintain they were fully booked with work, but were still unable to maintain the financial obligations of rent, utilities, tools purchases, et al, with the revenue generated.

 The business operated between April 17, 2017 and July 14, 2017.
 Mr. Julio was not present on site as he had a full time business elsewhere.
-Mr. Washburn was the general manager and onsite and he hired the claimant as a mechanic.
-The claimant alleges he worked May 8, 2017 through July 14, 2017.
-He did not receive any paychecks.
+The claimant was onsite.